PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 sudo apachectl restart
 ```

-At this point you should be able to view the site at https://ebi-forecast.igb.illinois.edu/`<bety_url>` or http://pecandev.igb.illinois.edu/`<bety_url>`, depending on which machine you deployed to.
+At this point you should be able to view the site at `https://ebi-forecast.igb.illinois.edu/<bety_url>` or `http://pecandev.igb.illinois.edu/<bety_url>`, depending on which machine you deployed to.

 ## Step 12: Create an Administrative Account

-Go to the login page (https://ebi-forecast.igb.illinois.edu/<bety_url> or http://pecandev.igb.illinois.edu/<bety_url>) and click the "Register for BETYdb" button.
-Fill out at least the required fields (Login, Email, and the two password fields), type the captcha text, and click "Sign Up".
+Go to the login page (`https://ebi-forecast.igb.illinois.edu/<bety_url>` or `http://pecandev.igb.illinois.edu/<bety_url>`) and click the "Register for BETYdb" button.
+Fill out at least the required fields (Login, Email, and the two password fields—do _not_ change the access level settings!), type the captcha text, and click "Sign Up".
 You should see the "Thanks for signing up!" message.

 Once you have created a user, give that user full access privileges.
 To do this, use psql:
 ```sh